frenkie/picture-me/README.md

 # picture-me
 Pimp your party with a themed picture guestbook.
-Get your friends in front of the camera and get randomized photos to fit your heads in.
+Get your friends in front of the camera and get randomized photos to fit your heads (and body) in.
 Press the big button and voila, an instant guestbook memory!